ENROLL NOW

 Module 4 – FAT File System

-• Logical structures of DOS, Windows 95, Windows 98
+• Logical structures of DOS and the Windows Operating System

 • Master Boot Record